jackspirou/clientjs/README.md

 - detectmobilebrowsers.com

 ## Vendor Code
-All dependencies are included into `client.min.js` when the `build.sh` bash file minifies the project.
+All dependencies are included into the minified bundles when the `npm run build` script minifies the project.
 Vendored dependencies should not be included separately.

 Dependencies Include:
-- ua-parser.js
 - fontdetect.js
-- swfobject.js
+- swfobject.js - included only in full and Flash builds (only `client.min.js` and `client.flash.min.js`)
 - murmurhash3.js
+- deployJava.js - included only in full and Java builds (only `client.min.js` and `client.java.min.js`)

 ## Contributing
 Collaborate by [forking](https://help.github.com/articles/fork-a-repo/) this project and sending a Pull Request this way.

 Once cloned, install all dependencies.
-ClientJS uses [Karma](https://karma-runner.github.io/0.13/index.html) as its testing environment.
+ClientJS uses [Karma](https://karma-runner.github.io/5.2/index.html) as its testing environment.

 ```shell
 # Install dependencies